urbanjungleirc/ujfront.github.io/slideshow/README.md

 Welcome to the climbing competition!
 This is the main announcement.
 ```

+### Image Display Behavior

+**Full-Screen Stretch Mode:**
+- Images automatically fill the entire screen (no letterboxing/black bars)
+- Images are stretched or cropped as needed to fit display dimensions
+- Optimized for images that are already in the correct ratio for your display
+- Perfect for pre-designed graphics and announcements

 **File Naming for Organization:**
 - `01 welcome.jpg` - Use numbers for ordering